galElmalah/scaffolder/README.md

 As you can see our params got injected to the right places and we created our template with little effort.
 Horray!! :sparkles: :fireworks: :sparkler: :sparkles:

-## TODO

-1. Support global settings.
-DONE
-2. Support templates packages so there would be abillity to install templates via npm.